-It is the policy of Citigroup not to discriminate on the basis of race, color, national origin, sex, age or disability.
-Citigroup has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act, issued by the U.S. Department of Health and Human Services.
-Section 1557 prohibits discrimination on the basis of race, color, national origin, sex, age or disability in certain health programs and activities.
-Section 1557 and its implementing regulations may be requested from the office of Citi Global Benefits Department, 388 Greenwich St.,15th Floor, New York, NY 10013.
+It is the policy of Citigroup not to discriminate on the basis of race, color, national origin, age, disability or sex.
+Citigroup has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act ("Section 1557") and its implementing regulations, issued by the U.S. Department of Health and Human Services.
+Section 1557 prohibits discrimination on the basis of race, color, national origin, age, disability, or sex in certain health programs and activities.
+Section 1557 and its implementing regulations may be requested from the Citi Global Benefits Department, 388 Greenwich Street, 15th Floor, New York, NY 10013.

-Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, sex, age or disability may file a grievance under this procedure.
-It is against the law for Citigroup to retaliate against anyone who opposes discrimination, files a grievance or participates in the investigation of a grievance.
+Any person who believes someone has been subjected to discrimination on the basis of race, color, national origin, age, disability or sex may file a grievance under this procedure.
+It is against the law for Citigroup to retaliate against anyone who opposes discrimination, files a grievance, or participates in the investigation of a grievance.